osu-cs340-ecampus/react-starter-app/README.md

 ## Contributions

-This guide was developed under the supervision of Dr. Michael Curry, with contributions from Devin Daniels and Zachary Maes.
+This guide was developed under the supervision of Dr. Michael Curry and Dr. Danielle Safonte, with contributions from Devin Daniels and Zachary Maes.